Plug-in electric vehicle fire: Hyundai Kona Electric

 The first reported Hyundai Kona fire took place in Hyundai's Ulsan production plant in May 2018.

 A second fire also occurred on the Ulsan production line on August 16, 2018.

 On July 26, 2019, a Kona Electric was parked in a residential garage in Montreal, Canada.
 The owner reported that the car was not plugged in at the time.
 An unprovoked fire began, and this triggered an explosion that projected the garage door across the street and caused damage to the attached structure.
 There were no injuries.

 Another Kona Electric caught fire while charging in Gangneung, Gangwon Province, South Korea on July 28, 2019.

 A fire in a Kona Electric occurred in Bucheon, Gyeonggi Province, South Korea on August 9, 2019.
 The flames began at the floor of the rear seat of the vehicle, which was parked at the time.

 On August 13, 2019, a Kona Electric caught fire while being charged in an underground parking level at an apartment in Sejong City, South Korea.
 The vehicle was completely destroyed.

 On September 17, 2019, in Leonstein, Austria a battery fire reportedly occurred while driving.

 On April 2, 2020, a Kona EV fire occurred in Gyeonggi Ansan South Korea while parked after a full charge.

 On May 29, 2020, a Kona EV which after full charge at the electric charging station in Sangyeok-dong, Buk-gu, Daegu, Korea caught on fire.
 The fire went out in two hours, but the vehicle was completely burned, causing 29 million won of property damage.

 On August 7, 2020, another Kona EV fire occurred in Buk-gu, Daegu City South Korea while charging.

 On August 24, 2020, Kona EV fire occurred in Jeongeup, Jeonbuk South Korea while parked after a full charge.

-Kona EV caught fire in Jeju Island, South Korea on Sept.
+Kona EV caught fire on Jeju Island, South Korea on Sept.
 26, 2020.
 The vehicle was parked, connected to an EV charger inside the parking lot of an apartment building.

 On October 4, 2020, a Hyundai Kona electric vehicle (EV) burst into flames in the early hours of Sunday morning while parked in the underground parking lot of an apartment in Daegu, South Korea.

 The 14th Kona electric vehicle fire accident occurred at 3:41 am on October 17, 2020, at the electric vehicle rapid charging site at the Wabu-eup Community Service Center, Namyang-si, Gyeonggi-do, South Korea.

 On October 18, 2020, Hyundai Motor, citing an investigation by Korea's transport ministry acknowledged a battery issue that led to a worldwide recall of 77,000 Kona EVs.

 On January 23, 2021, The fire mysteriously broke out at a Kona Electric being charged at a taxi company in Yucheon-dong, Dalseo-gu, Daegu at 4:11 p.m. on Jan.
 23. The battery underneath the vehicle was identified as the ignition point.

 A fire broke out in a Kona EV parked in a pension near a beach in Boryeong, Chungcheongnam-do South Korea on the 18th of June 2021.